torvalds/linux/Documentation/admin-guide/reporting-issues.rst

     'Dealing with regressions within a stable and longterm kernel line'.*

-Regression within a stable and longterm kernel version line are something the Linux developers want to fix badly, as such issues are even more unwanted than regression in the main development branch, as they can quickly affect a lot of people.
+Regression within a stable and longterm kernel version line are something the GNU/Linux developers want to fix badly, as such issues are even more unwanted than regression in the main development branch, as they can quickly affect a lot of people.
 The developers thus want to learn about such issues as quickly as possible, hence there is a streamlined process to report them.
 Note,